irtaza714/diabetes-with-boruta/README.md

-## Diabetes Prediction With Boruta Feature Selection
+## Diabetes Prediction With Boruta Feature Selection With Oversampling using SMOTE